arashghk1/HardwareStoreWebApp/README.md

 Copy code
 git clone https://github.com/arashghk1/HardwareStoreWebApp
 Open the solution in Visual Studio
-Run the application

 # Usage
-Open the application in your web browser
+Modify the connection string in the appsettings.json file Open package manager console --> Change defualt project asp06store.infra.data.sql --> Add-Migration init --> update-database Run and Open the application in your web browser
-Browse hardware components using the navigation menu Add items to your cart by clicking the "Add to Cart" button Checkout by clicking the "Checkout" button in the cart

 # Contributing
 Contributions are welcome!
 Please open an issue or pull request for any changes.